Iguazú Falls: Puentes Destination Guide

 WHERE TO STAY

 A highly recommended hostel in Iguazú is Tango Inn Iguazú.
 The hostel has a big swimming pool with a volleyball net and a pool bar, wifi, foosball, table tennis, plus breakfast included with your stay.
-For an upscale hotel, the Sheraton Iguazú cannot be topped, as it is inside the Park, offering unparalleled views and access.
+For an upscale hotel, the Gran Meliá Iguazú, formerly the Sheraton, cannot be topped, as it is inside the Park, offering unparalleled views and access.
 AirBnb is also a great option, especially if you are traveling in a group.

 WHAT TO DO

 Iguazú is a wonderful place to visit for a three-day weekend.
 If you take an overnight bus or a flight, you can spend your first half-day in Iguazú exploring the town.
 Then the second day you can spend the entire day in the Iguazú National Park.
-On your third day you can either hop over to the Brazilian side of the Falls or do a half-day excursion like the ones listed below.
+On your third day you can either hop over to the Brazilian side of the Falls (as of June 16, 2019 U.S. citizens no longer need a visa to enter Brazil) or do a half-day excursion like the ones listed below.

-- Güira Oga: “Bird House” in native Guaraní language is a wildlife refuge that promotes the preservation of different species in its habitat and recovery of wounded ones.
+Güira Oga: This “Bird House” (in native Guaraní language) is a wildlife refuge that promotes the preservation of different species in its habitat and recovery of wounded ones.
 Daily English guided tours available.